-With the rapid development of smartphones, people tend to pursue fast charging for their cell phones.
+With the rapid development of smartphones, people tend to pursue fast charging for their phones.
 Currently, there are two fast charging technologies: Qualcomm’s high-voltage fast charging and VOOC’s low-voltage high-current fast charging.
 Both fast charging methods have their own advantages.
-The high-voltage fast charging has no special requirements for cable materials and is compatible, while the low-voltage high-current fast charging requires manufacturers to provide special cable materials in addition to the protocol.
+The high-voltage fast charging does not have special requirements for cable materials and has strong compatibility.
+In contrast, the low-voltage high-current fast charging requires manufacturers to provide dedicated cables in addition to protocol support.

-Huawei first applied high-voltage FCP quick-charge technology to its phones.
-Later, Huawei adopted SCP technology, which uses a low-voltage, high-current scheme.
-Now, we will test Huawei’s quick charger, which adopts SCP technology, and then start the teardown on it.
+Huawei was the first to apply high-voltage FCP fast charging technology to its phones.
+Later, Huawei adopted SCP technology, which uses a low-voltage, high-current solution.
+Now, we will test a Huawei fast-charging adapter that uses SCP technology, then begin the teardown.

 The charger can be folded, which is convenient for the user to carry.